Ceelog/phpdoc-zh/src/set/mongodb.md

 characters such as slashes and must be encoded.
 The <span class="function">rawurlencode</span> function may be used to encode constituent parts of the URI.

+The *defaultAuthDb* component may be used to specify the database name associated with the user's credentials; however the *authSource* URI option will take priority if specified.
+If neither *defaultAuthDb* nor *authSource* are specified, the *admin* database will be used by default.
+The *defaultAuthDb* component has no effect in the absence of user credentials.

 `uriOptions`
 Additional